mariamkhan0604/SimpleSync/README.md

-SecureSync
+SimpleSync
 ==========

-SecureSync is a C++-based secure file synchronization system designed to ensure safe and efficient syncing between clients and a central server.
+SimpleSync is a C++-based secure file synchronization system designed to ensure safe and efficient syncing between clients and a central server.
 It uses SSL/TLS encryption for secure communication and SHA-256 hashing to detect file changes.
 Each client has its own isolated folder on the server, and the system is capable of syncing only modified or new files.

 Features
 --------